-- Eligibility see Australian Resident Company - Eligibility see Distribution for eligibility - Eligibility see Eligible formats - Eligibility see Expenditure Thresholds - Eligibility see Post Digital and Visual Effects - Eligibility see Training or see Infrastructure
+- see Australian_resident_company

+- see Distribution for eligibility

+- see Eligible formats

+- see Expenditure thresholds

+- see Post Digital Visual Effects Eligiblity

+- see Training or see Infrastructure

 When applying for a final certificate, applicants will also be required to provide data about employment on the production, the use of Australian service providers and businesses, filming locations and any other activities carried out by the production as part of an application.
 For more information on what is required see Final Reporting Obligations.